ambarjobs/event_driven_monolith/Readme.md

 Only part of the code was implemented, but what's implemented is functional.

-Unit tests are implemented to all code that is implemented (of course 🙂).
+There are unit tests for all code that is implemented (of course 🙂).

 Below there are the main parts of the project with indication of what has been implemented or not: